smastrom/react-rating/README.md

 ### How to create itemShapes elements

-All you have to do is to open the SVG with a text editor, grab the <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Shapes">inner shapes</a> and delete any attribute (except for <a href="https://www.w3.org/TR/SVG/geometry.html">geometric</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform">transform</a> ones) from them.
-Then create a new JSX Element to render the shapes.
+All you have to do is to open the SVG with a text editor, grab the <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Shapes">inner shapes</a> and delete any attribute from them (except for <a href="https://www.w3.org/TR/SVG/geometry.html">geometric</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform">transform</a> ones).
+Then create a new JSX Element that renders the shapes.

 The component will take care of rendering a brand-new, responsive SVG for you.